EnigmaCurry/d.rymcg.tech/_docker_vm/README.md

 # Localhost Docker on KVM Virtual Machine

+Run Docker in a KVM (qemu) Virtual Machine as a systemd service on your local workstation.

+## Background

 I don't think its wise to run the Docker daemon natively on your workstation's host operating system.
 Granting your user into the `docker` group is basically giving your user full root access to your host operating system (without even